Acex215/usd-exchange/docs/devtools.md

 # OpenUSD Exchange Dev Tools

-Most users of OpenUSD Exchange SDK will have their own build systems & CI/CD processes, and our custom dev tools may be of limited use outside of the usd-exchange and usd-exchange-samples repositories.
+Most users of OpenUSD Exchange SDK will have their own build systems & CI/CD processes, and our custom dev tools may be of limited use outside of the `usd-exchange` and `usd-exchange-samples` repositories.

-However, one tool that we highly recommend using is the `repo install_usdex` tool, which can be used to acquire all of the OpenUSD Exchange build & runtime requirements.
+However, there are two tools that we highly recommend using:

+- The [`repo install_usdex`](#install_usdex) tool can be used to acquire all of the OpenUSD Exchange build & runtime requirements.
+- The [Omniverse Asset Validator](#asset-validator) is a python module & command line interface for validating OpenUSD Stage/Layer data.
+It can be used interactively, but we find it most useful when integrated into CI/CD processes to ensure valid output of data converters.

 ## install_usdex